-From finding your USP (unique selling angle – unfortunately being handmade or made by you isn’t unique enough), defining your brand, determining the story you want to tell that will stick in shoppers’ brains and encourage more sales, to grabbing attention and perfecting your sales pitch, you’ll find it all in this FREE challenge.
+From finding your USP (unique selling angle – unfortunately being handmade or made by you isn’t unique enough, check out 3 MISTAKES HANDMADE BUSINESSES MAKE WITH THEIR USP), defining your brand, determining the story you want to tell that will stick in shoppers’ brains and encourage more sales, to grabbing attention and perfecting your sales pitch, you’ll find it all in this FREE challenge.

 If you immediately remembered GEICO’s commercials when I mentioned their name earlier, it’s because you made a connection with their brand.
 You may not have a strong connection with auto insurance….most people don’t….that’s why they’ve created a connection with people another way: through humor.

 You also don’t want to leave everything in their hands.
 Even if a shopper were to pick up your business card and hang onto it or put your business info in their phones, it still leaves you sitting by the phone…..well email, waiting for their message.
 Make sure you use the tip in this article too so you have a way to get in touch with them.